 JSP - Page Redirecting

-Page redirection is generally used when a document moves to a new location and we need to send the client to this new location or may be because of load balancing, or for simple randomization.
+In this chapter, we will discuss page redirecting with JSP.
+Page redirection is generally used when a document moves to a new location and we need to send the client to this new location.
+This can be because of load balancing, or for simple randomization.

-The simplest way of redirecting a request to another page is using method sendRedirect() of response object.
-Following is the signature of this method:
+The simplest way of redirecting a request to another page is by using sendRedirect() method of response object.
+Following is the signature of this method −

 public void response.sendRedirect(String location) throws IOException

 This method sends back the response to the browser along with the status code and new page location.
-You can also use setStatus() and setHeader() methods together to achieve the same redirection:
+You can also use the setStatus() and the setHeader() methods together to achieve the same redirection example −

 ....
 String site = "http://www.newpage.com" ; response.setStatus(response.SC_MOVED_TEMPORARILY); response.setHeader("Location", site); ....

-Now let us put above code in PageRedirect.jsp and call this JSP using URL http://localhost:8080/PageRedirect.jsp.
-This would take you given URL http://www.photofuntoos.com.
+Let us now put the above code in PageRedirect.jsp and call this JSP using the URL http://localhost:8080/PageRedirect.jsp.
+This would take you to the given URL http://www.photofuntoos.com.